 “The fertility tests came back saying nothing was wrong and as we weren’t eligible for NHS funding, as Garreth has a child from a previous relationship, so we began investigating fertility clinics.

-“Having found out about Bourn Hall through internet research Garreth and I arranged to visit the Cambridge Clinic in June 2013.
+“Having found out about Bourn Hall through internet research Garreth and I arranged to visit the Cambridge Clinic.

 “The build up to our initial appointment was a whirlwind of emotions: terrifying as we still didn’t know what was wrong with our fertility and concerned if Bourn Hall’s staff could help us and also excited as this visit offered us hope.